daitkenbacon/game-wishlister/README.md

 # salad-wishlister
 A video game wishlist-maker utilizing the RAWG API.
+Made with React.

 ## local dependencies
 ### API key for data fetching